 Colorectal Cancer Experts Promote Screenings, Early Detection

 (Baton Rouge, La.)
 Colorectal Cancer, the second leading cause of cancer death in Louisiana, is a disease that people are often too embarrassed to talk about.
-However, Mary Bird Perkins-Our Lady of the Lake Cancer Center’s Colorectal Cancer Multidisciplinary Care Team (MDC Team) is using National Colorectal Cancer Awareness Month in March to create greater awareness of this disease in the Baton Rouge community.
+However, Mary Bird Perkins-Our Lady of the Lake Cancer Center’s Colorectal Cancer Multidisciplinary Care Team (MDC Team) is parlaying National Colorectal Cancer Awareness Month in March into greater awareness of this disease in the Baton Rouge community.